-The authors are thankful to E. A. Kuznetsov for fruitful discussions.
-We thank also the anonymous referees for useful remarks.
-This project thanks the support of the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant no 778010 IPaDEGAN.
+The authors are thankful to E. A. Kuznetsov for useful discussions.
+This project thanks the support of the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant no 778010 IPaDE-GAN.
 We also gratefully acknowledge the auspices of the GNFM Section of INdAM under which part of this work was carried out.